At a Glance

-Besides, DHEA is currently a burning point of focus for some of the most intensive medical research projects of this century.
-Scientists of the most prominent medical research institutions in the USA like Harvard, Stanford and the Universities of Wisconsin, Utah and California are studying the properties and possible effects of DHEA.
-It is proving to be a potent protective agent for cancer.
-One research group under Dr. Arthur Schwartz is currently working on a medication based on DHEA, which may be introduced in the market as the first «anti-cancer pill».
-Patients with infarction, men with prostate disease, and women who have entered menopause have very low DHEA levels.
+DHEA is currently a burning focus point for some of the most intensive medical research projects of this century.
+Scientists at the most prominent medical research institutions in the USA, Canada and Europe are studying the properties and possible effects of DHEA.
+It is proving to be a potent protective agent for several health concerns including those involving neuronal degeneration, memory loss and some types of unhealthy cell growth.
+Some of these study groups are even utilizing DHEA for dermal issues.

 are trademarks used under license

 One capsule contains 5 mg, 10 mg, 15 mg, 25 mg or 50 mg DHEA (DeHydroEpiAndrosterone) in pharmaceutical grade.